sahilcreator07/Twitter-sentimental-analysis/README.md

 dataset link :- https://www.kaggle.com/datasets/kazanova/sentiment140

-about dataset:

-Context
+Twitter Sentiment Analysis
+This project focuses on sentiment analysis using the Sentiment140 dataset.
+The goal is to build a logistic regression model to classify tweets as positive or negative based on the sentiment expressed in the text.
+The project involves data preprocessing, feature extraction, model training, and evaluation.

+Table of Contents
+Dataset
+Installation
+Project Workflow
+Results
+Model Accuracy
+Usage
+References
+Dataset
+Sentiment140 dataset with 1.6 million tweets
+Dataset Link

+About the Dataset:
+Context:
-This is the sentiment140 dataset.
-It contains 1,600,000 tweets extracted using the twitter api .
-The tweets have been annotated (0 = negative, 4 = positive) and they can be used to detect sentiment .
+This dataset contains 1,600,000 tweets extracted using the Twitter API.
+It has been annotated for sentiment detection with the following labels:
+0 = Negative
+4 = Positive

-Content
+Content and Fields:
-It contains the following 6 fields:

-target: the polarity of the tweet (0 = negative, 2 = neutral, 4 = positive)
+target: Polarity of the tweet (0 = negative, 2 = neutral, 4 = positive)

-ids: The id of the tweet ( 2087)
+ids: Tweet ID (e.g., 2087)

-date: the date of the tweet (Sat May 16 23:58:44 UTC 2009)
+date: Date and time of the tweet (e.g., Sat May 16 23:58:44 UTC 2009)

-flag: The query (lyx).
-If there is no query, then this value is NO_QUERY.
+flag: The query used to extract the tweet (e.g., "lyx").
+If there’s no query, it is NO_QUERY.

-user: the user that tweeted (robotickilldozr)
+user: Username of the person who tweeted (e.g., robotickilldozr)

-text: the text of the tweet (Lyx is cool)
+text: The actual content of the tweet (e.g., "Lyx is cool") Installation
+Requirements
+Make sure you have the following libraries installed:

+pip install pandas numpy scikit-learn matplotlib seaborn wordcloud nltk pickle-mixin You also need to download the Sentiment140 dataset from Kaggle:

+!kaggle datasets download -d kazanova/sentiment140 Project Workflow
+Data Loading and Preprocessing:

+Extract the data from the ZIP file.
+Assign proper column names to the dataset.
+Replace positive labels from 4 to 1 and drop neutral tweets (2) to simplify the problem as binary classification.
+Clean the text: Remove stopwords, special characters, URLs, and numbers.
+Apply stemming to reduce words to their root form.
+Feature Extraction:

+Use TF-IDF Vectorizer to convert the text into numerical features.
+Train-Test Split:

+Split the dataset into 80% training and 20% test sets.
+Model Building:

+Train a Logistic Regression model using the training data.
+Evaluation:

+Evaluate the model’s performance on both training and test datasets using accuracy scores.
+Results
+Training Accuracy: 79.8%
+Test Accuracy: 77.8%
+Sentiment Distribution
+Below is a visualization of sentiment distribution within the dataset:

+import seaborn as sns
+import matplotlib.pyplot as plt

+sns.countplot(data=twitter_data, x='target')
+plt.title('Sentiment Distribution')
+plt.xlabel('Sentiment (0: Negative, 1: Positive)')
+plt.ylabel('Count')
+plt.show()
+Model Accuracy
+Dataset	Accuracy
+Training	79.8%
+Test	77.8%
+Usage
+Clone the repository or run the notebook on Google Colab.
+Ensure the dataset is extracted into your working directory.
+Train the model by running:
+model.fit(X_train, Y_train)
+Test the model:
+X_test_prediction = model.predict(X_test)
+accuracy = accuracy_score(Y_test, X_test_prediction)
+print(f'Accuracy Score on Test Data: {accuracy}')
+Save the trained model:
+import pickle

+with open('sentiment_model.pkl', 'wb') as file:
+    pickle.dump(model, file)
+References
+Sentiment140 Dataset on Kaggle
+Scikit-learn Documentation
+NLTK Documentation
+License
+This project is for educational purposes only.
+Please refer to the dataset’s license on Kaggle for more information.